pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     Bandwidth control for AM and SSB.

-    On screenKeyboard for frequency control.
+    On screen Keyboard for frequency control.

     Tuningstep control for all broad and ham bands (exept FM)